ehne/ERDot/README.md

 Options:
-  INPUTFILE        TEXT  The input ERDJSON file (.erd.json)  [required] -o, --outputFile TEXT  The graphvis dot file to write to (.dot) [not required] --help                 Show this message and exit.
+  INPUTFILE        TEXT  The input ERDJSON file (.erd.json)  [required] -o, --outputFile TEXT  The graphvis dot file to write to (.dot) [optional] --help                 Show this message and exit.
 ```